Jesus-Vazquez-A/Jesus-Vazquez-A/README.md

 * 💻 I write in <A HREF="https://medium.com/@amadodejesusvazquezacuna">Medium</A>.
 * ❔You can ask me about **Data Science**.
 * 📧 amadodejesusvazquez@gmail.com
-* 🖥️ 📊 :I am learning PySpark and looking to better my Tableau skills.
+* 🖥️ 📊 I am learning PySpark and looking to better my Tableau skills.